itsSysTime/MCSBtool/README.md

 Now, you can proceed with the steps in the specified order:
 1. Mount your image file
 2. Copy the files inside the newly mounted virtual drive to your USB/CD/DVD drive.
 3. Make sure your information is correct.
 The disk scheme and firmware are also detailed for more legacy OSes.
-GPT and legacy BIOS are not natively compatible, as well as MBR and UEFI.
+GPT and legacy BIOS are not natively compatible, including MBR and UEFI firmware.
 4. Finally, set and apply boot information such as boot entries, boot code (for Windows), and other vital information based on your operating system and system type.

 Regarding drivers, if you cannot run an installer for the driver(s) you need for Windows, you can also use _PnP Utility_ (`pnputil.exe`) or _Windows Driver Kit_ (also known as **WDK**).
 You should find a version that supports the intended operating system version in the table below (_Driver Development Kit / Device Development Kit_ included):